pratikderepatil/snakes-and-ladders/README.md

 ## Rules

-- If you lands at the bottom of a ladder, you can move up to the top of the ladder (Ladder starts from green tiles).
+- If you lands at the bottom of a ladder, you can move up to the top of the ladder (Ladder starts from green tile).
-- If you lands on the head of a snake, you must slide down to the bottom of the snake (Snake starts form red tiles).
+- If you lands on the head of a snake, you must slide down to the bottom of the snake (Snake starts form red tile).
 - Get to the space that says '100' is the winner (yellow tile).

 ## Demo